-- 12. If you are promoting or advertising a product or service for commercial purposes, you should be aware of your professional, ethical and legal obligations to provide accurate and impartial information. - 13.
-You should use healthcare resources effectively in your practice setting and respect patients' and employers' property. - 14.
-You are responsible for ensuring you have, or need to get, professional indemnity insurance.
+- 12 If you are promoting or advertising a product or service for commercial purposes, you should be aware of your professional, ethical and legal obligations to provide accurate and impartial information. - 13 You should use healthcare resources effectively in your practice setting and respect patients' and employers' property.

+- 14 You are responsible and accountable for your own health and wellbeing.
+If you become aware that your own health is affecting your ability to practise safely, you must get help to manage your condition. - 15 You are responsible for ensuring you have professional indemnity insurance.
 Patients have a right to expect you to hold this insurance in case there is a claim of professional negligence against you.